leomakino/learn-data-engineer-topics/gcp/cloud-engineer-path/getting-started-with-terraform-for-gc.md

     - It is a rare event in production enviroments
     - It will destroy the data associated to any resource
 - fmt: Autoformat to match canonical conventions
+- show : Examine your state file
+- refresh: reconcile the state Terraform knows about (via its state file) with the real-world infrastructure.
+This can be used to detect any drift from the last-known state and to update the state file.
+This does not modify infrastructure, but does modify the state file.
+If the state is changed, this may cause changes to occur during the next plan or apply

 Code conventions (best practices):
 - *Separate meta arguments from the other arguments* by placing them first or last in the code with a blank line